Robert Patterson (pioneer)

-Colonel Robert Patterson (1753–1827) was an American soldier and settler who helped found the cities of Lexington, Kentucky, and Cincinnati, Ohio, then moved to Dayton, Ohio.
+Colonel Robert Patterson (1753 – 1827) was an American soldier and settler who helped found the cities of Lexington, Kentucky and Cincinnati, Ohio.

 Early life

-Born in Pennsylvania, Patterson emigrated to Kentucky in 1775.
+Born in Pennsylvania, Patterson migrated to Kentucky in 1775.
 He served in the Kentucky militia in the western theater of the American Revolutionary War.
 He took part in George Rogers Clark's celebrated Illinois campaign in 1778, and fought in many other actions during the war.
 He was a captain of the Fayette County militia in the Battle of Blue Licks, the last major battle of the war in the west.
 He was, along with Daniel Boone, one of the few senior officers to survive that disastrous battle.